CelesteClassic/ClassicTAS/Adelie/README.md

 To step backwards in time press K, which will step 1 frame backwards, and you can change what was pressed before.

 To see the TAS in real time press P, which will start reproducing the inputs from the frame you are currently on.
+(Note: you shouldn't input anything while the TAS is reproducing)

 To see the TAS in real time from the start press Ctrl+P, which will reproduce the inputs from the start.